Skip to main content

 An Employee Handbook Acknowledgment should be signed by every employee at the start of their employment, ideally on or before their first day of work.
 This timing aligns with the employer's obligation under section 1 of the Employment Rights Act 1996 to provide a written statement of employment particulars (which may cross-reference handbook policies) from the first day of employment.

 Beyond the initial onboarding, a new acknowledgment should be obtained whenever the handbook is materially updated.
-The law and regulatory landscape in England and Wales is constantly evolving.
+The law and regulatory environment in England and Wales is constantly evolving.
 Recent years have seen significant changes affecting workplace policies, including the expansion of flexible working rights, changes to statutory leave entitlements, the introduction of the duty to prevent sexual harassment under the Worker Protection (Amendment of Equality Act 2010) Act 2023, and the restrictions on NDAs introduced by the Victims and Prisoners Act 2024.
 Each time the handbook is revised to reflect these changes, employees should be given the updated version and asked to sign a new acknowledgment.

 An acknowledgment is also valuable when an employee returns from a prolonged absence — such as maternity leave, long-term sickness absence, or a career break — during which policies may have changed.
-Asking the employee to review the current handbook and sign a fresh acknowledgment ensures they are up to date and removes any argument that they were unaware of a policy change.
+Asking the employee to review the current handbook and sign a fresh acknowledgment confirms they are up to date and removes any argument that they were unaware of a policy change.

 In the context of Employment Tribunal proceedings, the acknowledgment form can be decisive evidence.
 When defending an unfair dismissal claim under section 98 of the Employment Rights Act 1996, the employer must demonstrate that the dismissal was both for a potentially fair reason and that it acted reasonably in treating that reason as sufficient.
 If the dismissal was for misconduct (such as breaching an IT policy or violating the social media policy), the employer will need to show that the employee was aware of the policy.
 A signed acknowledgment form is the most straightforward way to establish this.